Here Come the Waves: Plot

-In order to prevent his leaving to join the ‘Douglas’ Susie submits a suggestion for a show to be produced to aid WAVES recruitment and signs it with Johnny’s name.
-The suggestion is accepted and Johnny is placed as ‘Chief Specialist’ in charge of it.
-Thinking that Windy is responsible for the suggestion being put forward in his name Johnny chooses him as his assistant.
-A show is held aboard ‘U.S.S.
-Traverse Bay’ and Johnny, as an old postman, and Windy, as a commissionaire, both in black-face, sing ‘Ac-Cent-Tchu-Ate the Positive’ with the help of a chorus of WAVES.
+In order to prevent his leaving to join the Douglas, Susie submits a suggestion for a show to be produced to aid WAVES recruitment and signs it with Johnny's name.
+The suggestion is accepted, and Johnny is placed as Chief Specialist in charge of it.
+Thinking that Windy is responsible for the suggestion being put forward in his name, Johnny chooses him as his assistant.
+A show is held aboard the U.S.S.
+Traverse Bay, and Johnny, as an old postman, and Windy, as a commissionaire, both in black-face, sing "Ac-Cent-Tchu-Ate the Positive" with the help of a chorus of WAVES.

-When Rosemary learns from Windy about ‘Johnny’s’ suggestion she thinks he has made it to avoid active service.
+When Rosemary learns from Windy about Johnny's suggestion, she thinks he has made it to avoid active service.
 Johnny manages to get hold of the written suggestion with the intention of showing it to Rosemary to prove it is not his handwriting but Susie gets it from him.
 Rosemary disbelieves that he had the note and tells him that she is going to leave the show.
 Windy persuades Susie to don a dark wig and pretend to be Rosemary.
 In this guise she drinks from a spirits flask (actually cold tea) and is seen kissing Windy in order that Johnny will form an entirely wrong impression of Rosemary.
-He is thus faced with Rosemary’s disbelief and her apparent preference for Windy.
+He is thus faced with Rosemary's disbelief and her apparent preference for Windy.

-When the big show takes place Susie and other WAVES play in a sketch called ‘If WAVES Acted Like Sailors’ in which she sings ‘There’s a Fella Waiting in Poughkeepsie’, Johnny and Windy joining in the last few lines.
+When the big show takes place, Susie and other WAVES appear in a sketch called "If WAVES Acted Like Sailors", in which she sings "There's a Fella Waiting in Poughkeepsie", Johnny and Windy joining in the last few lines.
 Johnny, dispirited, writes a note for Windy and leaves.
 Windy, realising the true feeling between Johnny and Rosemary, explains the circumstances to her and, with Susie, goes after Johnny.
-Susie confesses to Johnny that it was she who sent in the suggestion and he returns to the show to duet with Rosemary ‘I Promise You’.
+Susie confesses to Johnny that it was she who sent in the suggestion and he returns to the show to duet with Rosemary "I Promise You".

-The closing chorus number on stage is ‘Here Come the WAVES’ and after the triumphantly successful show is finished arrangements are made for Johnny and Windy to be flown out to join the ‘U.S.S.
-Douglas’.
+The closing chorus number on stage is "Here Come the WAVES", and after the triumphantly successful show is finished arrangements are made for Johnny and Windy to be flown out to join the U.S.S.
+Douglas.